Vegan Sugar Cookies

 Feeling inspired but unsure where to start?
 Check out this quick sugar cookie icing tutorial for extra tips and design ideas—it’s easier than you think, and the results are so worth it!

-Topping Ideas For Your Vegan Sugar Cookies
+Topping Ideas For the Best Vegan Sugar Cookies

-• Royal Icing, But Make It Vegan: The OG of cookie toppings.
-Use it to pipe delicate borders, flood your cookies for that smooth glossy finish, or go full-on Van Gogh with intricate designs.
+• Royal Icing, But Make It Vegan The OG of cookie toppings.
+Use it to pipe delicate borders, flood your cookies for that smooth, glossy finish, or go full-on Van Gogh with intricate designs.
 Add natural food coloring to match your mood or theme—unicorn cookies, anyone?

-• Sprinkle Situation: A handful of vegan sprinkles transforms your cookies into a party.
+• Sprinkle Situation – A handful of vegan sprinkles transforms your cookies into a party.
 Whether you’re into classic rainbow jimmies, festive stars, or that little jar of edible glitter you’ve been saving for “just the right time,” now’s the time.

-• Nutella Vibes: Slather on some vegan Nutella for a rich, chocolate-hazelnut upgrade.
+• Nutella Vibes – Slather on some vegan Nutella for a rich, chocolate-hazelnut upgrade.
 Spread it thin for a hint of indulgence or go big with a thick layer and a sprinkle of chopped hazelnuts for crunch.

-• Drizzle or Dip: Keep it chic with a powdered sugar icing drizzle, or dip half your cookie for that two-tone Pinterest-worthy aesthetic.
+• Drizzle or Dip – Keep it chic with a powdered sugar icing drizzle, or dip half your cookie for that two-tone Pinterest-worthy aesthetic.
 Top with crushed pistachios, coconut flakes, or even freeze-dried raspberries for a fancy twist.

-• Chocolate Heaven: Melt vegan chocolate and let it flow—drizzle, dip, or coat the whole cookie if you’re feeling extra.
+• Chocolate Heaven – Melt vegan chocolate and let it flow—drizzle, dip, or coat the whole cookie if you’re feeling extra.
 Add a pinch of flaky sea salt for a sweet-meets-savory moment you won’t regret.

-• Keep It Simple: Let the cookies do the talking.
+• Keep It Simple – Let the cookies do the talking.
 A light dusting of powdered sugar is the minimalist’s dream, perfect for when you just want to enjoy that soft, buttery goodness without any distractions.

 Dish of colorful rainbow vegan sprinkles.